awsdocs/aws-iot-docs/developerguide/tagging-iot-billing-groups.md

 **Note**
 To accurately associate usage and cost data with those things you have placed in billing groups, each device or application must:
 Be registered as a thing in AWS IoT\.
 For more information, see [Managing devices with AWS IoT](iot-thing-management.md)\.
 Connect to the AWS IoT message broker through MQTT using only the thing's name as the client ID\.
-For more information, see [Message broker for AWS IoT](iot-message-broker.md)\.
+For more information, see [Device communication protocols](protocols.md)\.
 Authenticate using a client certificate associated with the thing\.

 The following pricing dimensions are available for billing groups \(based on the activity of things associated with the billing group\):